dtemkin/dtemkin.github.io/_posts/2020-06-10-DIY-Server.md

 ---
 layout: post
-title: Who needs AWS?: Creating a Personal Compute/Database/Media Server
+title: Who needs AWS?
+Creating a Personal Compute/Database/Media Server
 author: Dan Temkin
 excerpt: Successes and pitfalls in my attempt to take an old Mac Pro Workstation and convert it into an 'all-in-one' personal server.
 excerpt_separator: <!-- more -->